 With a two-way privacy window film, you can turn your window into a tinted mirror.
 You will see outside the window, but no one can peep inside your bathroom through this screen.
 It is a cost-effective option if you don’t want any decorative accents on it.
 Mostly, the prices depend on your window’s size.

 The traditional window treatments like shutters, draperies, and shades can also offer privacy in your rooms.
+Also take a look here for Window Treatment Ideas for Sliding Glass Doors.
 But, if you want to go total thrifty, choose one of the options mentioned above and save more bucks.